hugy888/materials-informatics-az.github.io/_projects/Aditya.md

 category: graduate researchers
 ---

-Aditya Jain is a Master's student in the Department of Management Information Systems at the Eller College of Management with a background in Finance having completed a CFA program.
+Aditya Jain is a MS student in the Department of Management Information Systems at the Eller College of Management with a background in Finance having completed a CFA program.
 He is currently involved in high-throughput data extraction and multimodal machine learning of structural alloys.

 ### Education